CrispinStichart/diablo_dungeon_generator/README.md

 Also, not handling "saddle points", where a tile could be rendered as either corner.
 See the screenshots directory for examples.
 The pokemon ones just leave the tile blank, and the ascii one displays a scarlet letter.

+Also, you'll notice that in the ASCII screenshots, there are some walls marked with `o`, and in the pokemon ones, they're the cracked rock sprite.
+These are "bedrock" tiles that were leftover after carving out the intial rooms, before adding the dividing walls.
+I'm probably going to end up turning them into dividing walls.

 # Examples

 See the examples directory for more examples.